Dre Campbell Farm

 9 Natural Ways to Get Rid of Leafrollers

-An examination will reveal small leaf rolling caterpillars wrapped up inside the leaves, tied up neatly with silk.
-These are the larvae of certain tortricid moths [1], busily feeding.
+An examination may reveal small leaf-rolling caterpillars wrapped up inside the leaves, tied up neatly with silk.
+These are likely the larvae of certain tortricid moths [1], busily feeding.

 Apart from fruit trees, leaf rollers commonly go after ornamentals and some flowering plants.
 These include box elder, canna, oak, birch, maple, rose, and willow.

 This is a naturally occurring soil bacterium.
-B.t. strains are often used in commercial products as organic pesticides.
+Bt is often used in commercial products as an organic pesticide.

-Bacillus Thuringiensis delivers a fatal toxin to leaf roller worms and certain other pests.
+If applied properly, Bacillus thuringiensis will deliver a fatal toxin to leaf rollers, bad garden worms, and certain other pests.
 However, it will not harm beneficial insects and plants.

-Spray onto leaves before the leaf roller larvae begin feeding on them.
+Spray on the leaves before the leaf roller larvae begin feeding on them.
 Once they are rolled up and sealed in, sprays cannot reach the pests.

 2. Spinosad